 This type of coverage is typically just to handle your legal obligation to the other driver in an accident.
 This is why your state probably requires you to have a minimum amount of bodily injury liability coverage per person and per accident.
 However, the state required minimum may not be enough to completely cover your obligation if you’re at fault.

 For example, let’s say that your state only requires you to have a $25,000 limit in bodily injury liability coverage per person and a $50,000 limit per accident.
 One day, you’re found to be at fault for an accident where, you, your passenger, another driver, and three of their passengers are injured.

-Not only would your liability coverage not help pay for the medical bills of you and your passenger, but it may only partially cover the medical expenses of the people in the other car.
+Not only would your liability coverage not help pay for your medical bills, but it may only partially cover the medical expenses of the people in the other car.
 One or more of those parties could then sue you.
 All of these charges could quickly eat up the limits of your auto insurance coverage.
 Therefore, your auto insurance carrier could stop helping you pay.
-This is why you should consider having more than the state required limit of liability of car insurance.
+This is why you should consider having more than the state-required limit of liability of car insurance.

 However, if you also want to take care of the medical expenses you and your passengers may have, you may also want to consider medical payments insurance.

 Medical payments insurance (or MedPay) is a type of coverage that you can add to your car insurance to help you cover:

 - The medical bills of you, as a driver, and your passengers if you’re in an accident.

 - Your medical bills if you’re injured as a passenger in another vehicle